-Just about any town in Vermont will put you close to brilliant foliage, but if you visit Woodstock in late September, you’ll not only enjoy all the color, but you can take part in the Woodstock Pumpkin & Apple Festival at the Billings Farm & Museum.
+Just about any town in Vermont will put you close to brilliant foliage, but if you visit Woodstock in late September, you’ll not only enjoy all the color, but you can take part in the Harvest Celebration at the Billings Farm & Museum.
 Take part in all of those fun, old-fashioned seasonal activities, including taste-testing apples, trying your hand at the cider press, wagon rides, making apple and pumpkin ice cream, and more.
 If you miss it, the color can usually be enjoyed all the way through the third week of October.

-The Preserve near Essex offers nearly 1,000 acres of woodlands for your fall viewing pleasure but the main reason to come here is to take the Essex Steam Train which offers a ride through spectacular autumn landscapes that surround the Connecticut River Valley, pulled by an authentic steam engine.
+The Preserve near Essex offers nearly 1,000 acres of woodlands for your fall viewing pleasure, but the main reason to come here is to take the Essex Steam Train, which offers a ride through spectacular autumn landscapes that surround the Connecticut River Valley, pulled by an authentic steam engine.
 There are several different options that are available on weekdays and weekends to take in the scenery.
-The Essex Clipper Lunch Train is offered on the weekends and includes seasonal dishes enjoyed in first-class dining cars.
-Or, combine a ride with an excursion on a steamboat to take in the views from the water too.
+The Essex Clipper Dinner Train is offered on the weekends and includes seasonal dishes enjoyed in first-class dining cars.
+Or, combine a ride with an excursion on a steamboat to take in the views from the water, too.